Student Market Report

 Purpose-built student accommodation has helped the sector form a prominent part of the wider UK commercial investment market.
 With continued investment from both international and domestic investors over the course of the year, a relatively weak pound has attracted international investment and additional applications from non-EU students, such as those from Saudi Arabia and UAE countries.

 The UK student accommodation market in 2018 and 2019 has also outperformed previous years, with many direct let transactions at record yields.
 An increase in investment from 2017 to now is expected to increase by £5.3bn in purpose build student housing.

 In both private and university-owned purpose-built accommodation, the estimated figure of asset value is now around £43 billion in the UK.
 There are 525,000 PBSA bedrooms, alongside planned consent for another 150,000 in the pipeline across the UK.
 This has been driven by the consistent track record for student property demand that the UK has seen over the years.

-Just over two decades ago, the UK student population was 1.5 million – today it’s around 2.28 million, proving student accommodation as a lucrative sector for institutional investors to entrust their money.
+Just over two decades ago, the UK student population was 1.5 million – today, it’s around 2.28 million, proving student accommodation is a lucrative sector for institutional investors to entrust their money.
 Prime yields for modern, income-producing assets in the best university cities are now in the range of 5% to 6%.